gwdistsys18/dist-sys-practice/README.md

 - Login and request a unicorn pickup on white house south lawn :)
 ![request](request_unicorn.png)

+<a name ="AWSTutorialBuildaModernWebApplication"></a>
+[AWS Tutorial: Build a Modern Web Application] (https://aws.amazon.com/getting-started/projects/build-modern-app-fargate-lambda-dynamodb-python/?trk=gs_card)

 > Due to the web application builds up with a rather complex architecture, the CD/CI configuration is not included, please refer to Module 2 tutorial.
 This article mainly focuses on implementing the features of app with AWS-CLI commands.

-## Official Links

-[AWS Tutorial: Build a Modern Web Application] (https://aws.amazon.com/getting-started/projects/build-modern-app-fargate-lambda-dynamodb-python/?trk=gs_card)

 ## Application Architecture